ventus-ag/documentation/content/getting-started/projects.md

 ## Create Project

 To create a new Project, do the following:
-- go to the *Projects Overview page* and click on the *CREATE PROJECT* icon in the upper left corner;
+- go to the *Projects page* and click on the *CREATE PROJECT* icon in the upper left corner;
 - fill in the form on the next opened *Create Project window* and click on the CREATE icon:
   - **Name**: set a name for the Project;
   - **Region**: specify, which region this Project will belong to.
 All other cloud resources, that will be created in this Project, will belong to this region too.